 That was over ten years ago now, in the meantime global debt has gone up not down and in my opinion the sub-normal rate of growth in the global economy is not enough to sustain it.
 It is simply the law of nature that bubbles cannot forever expand, something has to give.
 This is why I don’t think the present status quo of slow and low is sustainable.
 It has already delivered visceral political shocks because it has excessively rewarded asset owners at the expense of highly taxed workers and its ability to prop up asset prices by artificial money creation, is fading.
 It is either a GFC 2 or an inflationary cycle next in my assessment.

 So do the rules outlined in Chapter 7 of LOOT 2006, still apply?
 The answer is some do and some don’t.
 What isn’t an option I believe is to run with the herd again.
-For individual advice pop an email to firstname.lastname@example.org
+If you would like to discuss further pop an email to firstname.lastname@example.org

 Clink on the link below and rotate back to 2006.